jdtshin/Cyclistic/README.md

 4. How to effectively use digital media to influence casual riders to becoming annual members.

 ## Data Sources Used:
-The datasets used for this project
+The datasets used for this project were provided by **Motivate International Inc.**.
+The datasets are public data that are appropriate for the purposes of this case study.

-*Note: *
+*Note: Data Privacy issues prohibit accessing rider's personally identifiable information.
+As such, I was unable to connect pass purhcases to credit card numbers to determine if casual riders lived in the Cyclistic service area or if they have purchased multiple single passes.*

 ## Documentation